Featured

 Here are my philosophies of teamwork & leadership that I’ve applied in business as well as sports:

-Finding the right players for a team is crucial in building a high-performing team.
-Looking for individuals with the right skillset, experience, and attitude to fill specific roles is essential.
+Finding the right participants for a team is crucial to building a high-performing team.
+Looking for individuals with the right skill set, experience, and attitude to fill specific roles is essential.
 Sometimes, managers may be tempted to hire someone they are familiar with, such as a friend or relative, rather than selecting the best candidate.
-This can be detrimental to the team’s success, as individual talent cannot be compromised.
+This can harm the team’s success, as individual talent cannot be compromised.

 Each person on the team needs to have a valued role to contribute to the team’s success.
 This means providing individuals with clear expectations and goals, as well as the necessary resources to achieve them.
 Team ownership and self-esteem are essential components of building a strong team.